bitfinexcom/bfx-facs-graylog/README.md

 ```

-The `production` string matches to the key `production` in our config.json and enables us to run with multiple Graylog servers and configurations.
+The first `production` string matches to the key `production` in our config.json and enables us to run with multiple Graylog servers and configurations.
+Internally it is called `ns`.
+The second `production` value is called `label`.
+Together `ns` and `label` are used internally to create the namespace for our current facility instance.
+This way we can run multiple facilities of the same type in one worker.

-The `0` means the priority in which the facility is started and stopped. `0` is pretty low, a facility with `100` gets started quite late.
+The `0` means the priority in which the facility is started and stopped.
+A facility with `0` is started very early, a facility with `100` gets started quite late.
 Negative values are also possible, some core functionalities run with a prio setting of `-10`.

 The empty hash `{}` are options we can pass at runtime (instead via config file).